-Will overtired baby eventually sleep?
+Will an overtired baby eventually sleep?

-Trying to get an overtired baby to fall asleep is stressful, but it is not impossible.
+Getting an overtired baby to fall asleep is stressful, but it is not impossible.

 Not only can you get your baby to sleep and break an overtired cycle, but you can also create healthy sleep habits to prevent future occurrences.
 It will only require time, patience, and consistency.